department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 <div class="call-out" markdown="1">

-### Can I get disability compensation from VA?
+### Can I get disability benefits from VA?

-Yes, if:
+You may be able to get disability benefits if:

-  - Your prosthetic or orthopedic device or your skin medicine causes damage to your clothes AND
+  - Your prosthetic or orthopedic device or your skin medicine causes damage to your clothes, **and**
   - You need this device or skin medicine because of an injury or illness related to your military service (called a service-connected condition)

 ### Who's covered?

 Veterans
 </div>